 Our BSc in Marketing and Management examines the marketing function, its interaction with the organisation and the rest of society.
 It will enable you to build specialist knowledge in the areas of marketing, marketing strategy and communications and develop skills in marketing methods and techniques that are specifically appropriate for marketing professionals.
 This programme is ideal for students wishing to follow a professional career in marketing or management, marketing analytics, merchandising, sales management and consumer policies.
-Marketing practitioners are valued in corporate, public and third sector organisations. marketing practitioners You will graduate well-prepared to take up the challenge of addressing complex marketing and management issues in your future work.
+Marketing practitioners are valued in corporate, public and third sector organisations.
+As Marketing practitioners you will graduate well-prepared to take up the challenge of addressing complex marketing and management issues in your future work.

 Year 1 (Level 4)